 There are other non-TSCA units within the Facility that are separately permitted by the State of Arizona to store, treat and dispose of non-PCB hazardous waste under the Resource Conservation and Recovery Act (RCRA).
 The Arizona Department of Environmental Quality (ADEQ) regulates the RCRA-related activities at the Facility.
 The Facility is currently managing hazardous waste under a 2006 RCRA permit issued by ADEQ.
-Veolia is managing PCB waste under a separate TSCA Approval from the EPA that was issued in 1994 and expired in 1999.
-Veolia is authorized to continue operating using the 1994 Approval until EPA makes a decision on the Renewal Application.
+Veolia has been managing PCB waste under a separate TSCA Approval that was issued by EPA in 1994 and expired in 1999.
+Veolia was authorized to continue operating using the 1994 Approval until EPA made a final decision.

-5. Proposed Action
+5. Final Decision

-The proposed Approval authorizes Veolia to store PCB wastes for disposal at the Facility as described in the table below:
+EPA's final decision authorizes Veolia to store PCB wastes for disposal at the Facility as described in the table below: